PyVRP/PyVRP/docs/README.md

 Running the command `poetry run make help` from this directory provides an overview of the available options.
 In particular `poetry run make html` is useful, as that will build the documentation in the exact same way as it will be displayed on readthedocs later.

+> Alternatively, one can run `poetry run make html --directory=docs` from the project root as well.

 Finally, all Sphinx-related settings are configured in `docs/source/conf.py`.